TechnicJelle/CMGT_GraduationReport/report.typ

 I assume such high performance gains won't be possible with Vulkan, because bindful Vulkan is already faster than bindful OpenGL.
 But we will see when I actually get there...

+I will make multiple programs that all do the this:
+- show some spinning textured cubes
+	- Textures may be bindless-only, whenever the API allows that functionality
+- maybe a suzanne
+- super simple lighting
+	- fancier(?if there is time; a day?)
+- framebuffers
+	- multiple inputs
+	- for post-processing
+		- bloom
+	- offline rendering
+		- snow/dynamic paint
+- compute shaders(?if there is time?)

+But in these different ways:
+- With raw Vulkan
+- With Vulkan with some partial abstractions
+- With SDL3's GPU API
+- With BGFX

+Once these are done, I can use the Vulkan prototypes to see what features the abstraction will need, and base it on that.
+If I find the already-existing partial abstractions worthy enough, I will use those in my abstraction.

+#pagebreak()

 = Testing

 _To fully benefit from the prototypes you developed and to get the feedback needed to further narrow down